alexanderkozlenko/cotopaxi/doc/topics/cli-diff.md

 <p />

 - `package1`
-The database package to compare.
+The path to the database package to compare.

 <p />

 - `package2`
-The database package to compare with.
+The path to the database package to compare with.

 <p />